MetroLink (Dublin)

-MetroLink is a proposed metro line for the city of Dublin.
-It replaces an earlier proposal called Metro North which was first recommended in the government of Ireland's 2005 Transport 21 transport plan.
+MetroLink is a planned metro line in Dublin, Ireland.
+It replaces an earlier Metro North proposal, which was first recommended in the Government of Ireland's 2005 Transport 21 transport plan.

-The line is proposed to run from Estuary on Dublin's northside to Charlemont on the south of the city, with stops including Dublin Airport, O'Connell Street and St. Stephen's Green.
-The proposed route consists of mainly uncovered sub-surface track in the Swords area, a tunnel under Dublin Airport, further uncovered sub-surface track until the M50, with a deep bore tunnel running from Northwood to Charlemont.
+The line is planned to run from Estuary, north of Swords on Dublin's Northside, to Charlemont on the city's Southside, with stops at Dublin Airport, O'Connell Street, Tara Street and St Stephen's Green.
+The route is planned as a fully segregated, driverless metro, with tunnels beneath Dublin Airport and the city centre.

-While, as of March 2018, the line was planned to begin operation in 2027, as of September 2021, government representatives indicated that this target "was never likely to be achievable".
-As of mid-2022, the project was proposed to begin construction in 2025 and that, "all going well" it could be in operation by 2035.
-Planning permission was approved in late 2025, with sources at that time suggesting that construction could potentially start in 2027 or 2028.
+While the government stated in 2022 that MetroLink could be in operation in the early 2030s, later updates indicated a longer period of time.
+The Railway Order became operative in January 2026, after which the project moved into the procurement stage for its major infrastructure packages.
+As of September 2026, construction was set to begin by 2027, and anticipated to take eight to ten years.
+As of 2026, no official opening date had been confirmed.

 History

 Initial proposals

-The original idea for the two Metro lines in Dublin can be attributed to the November 2001 "Platform for Change" report by the Dublin Transportation Office (now part of the National Transport Authority).
+The original idea for the two Metro lines in Dublin can be traced to the November 2001 "Platform for Change" report by the Dublin Transportation Office, now part of the National Transport Authority.
 The purpose of the report was to come up with an integrated transportation strategy for the greater Dublin region.
 In its report, the DTO outlined plans for three Metro lines.
 The first was a north–south line which would run from Swords to Shanganagh via Dublin Airport, Finglas, Broadstone, the city centre, Ranelagh, Sandyford and Cherrywood.
 The second would link Tallaght West to Tallaght and then continue through the south-western suburbs of Dublin to the city centre.
 The third line would run in an orbital pattern, with a spur off the Swords-Shanganagh line at Finglas and then continue via Blanchardstown and Clondalkin to Tallaght, where it would connect with the other line.

 Dublin Airport carried over 21 million passengers in 2006.
 This figure was projected to grow rapidly (as it did to 27.9 million by 2016).
-As a result, Transport Infrastructure Ireland identified a medium-capacity public-transport link to Dublin Airport as one of the most important gaps in the Dublin rail network.
+As a result, Transport Infrastructure Ireland (TII) identified a medium-capacity public-transport link to Dublin Airport as one of the most important gaps in the Dublin rail network.
 Two options were seen as a solution to the problem: